'Black Panther: Wakanda Forever' teaser pays an emotional tribute to Chadwick Boseman

 Besides being extremely intriguing, the teaser made fans emotional with a special tribute to Boseman woven in one of its scenes.
 The official teaser of Black Panther: Wakanda Forever pays tribute to Boseman with a scene showing a Wakandian mural of T’Challa.

-Boseman died in 2020 of colon cancer at the age of 43.
+Boseman died in 2020 of colon cancer.
+He was 43 years old.
 Following his death and worldwide mourning by fans, Marvel decided not to recast the character of T’Challa to honour Boseman’s outstanding legacy.

 Marvel’s official synopsis of Black Panther: Wakanda Forever reflects that sentiment.
 It says that the film will show the people of Wakanda “fight to protect their nation from intervening world powers in the wake of King T’Challa’s death” and “forge a new path for the kingdom of Wakanda.”